 The Honors Project is the final academic requirement for the Degree with Honors, a designation listed on your graduation transcript and diploma.
 The Honors Project is the culmination of your St. Bonaventure University Honors experience.
 The Honors Project prepares you for the level of work expected of graduate students and professionals.
 Completing an Honors Project provides an opportunity to showcase your presentation skills, critical thinking, analysis, and creativity.
 The Honors Project is an original research or creative project requiring an investment of your time and effort that is equivalent to the investment that would be required in an advanced three-credit Honors courses.
 The Honors Project must include a final written document, a presentation of your work to your project committee, and a public display of your work (with a poster) at the Arts & Sciences Expo.
-Your Honors Project may be related to the capstone(s) in your major(s) but cannot be the same work.
-Honors Projects must take a minimum of 100 hours of work to complete, not including the preparation of the Proposal and the Preliminary Proposal.
+Your Honors Project must take a minimum of 100 hours of work to complete, not including the preparation of the Proposal and the Preliminary Proposal.